vinayhpl/k8s/README.md

 # API server
 Its a communication component in Kube master or control plane which exposes REST API to communicate between control plane and data plane.

+What communication happens between control plane and data plane.

 Control Plane Components such as

 scheduler